raek/pladder/README.md

 Note that the bot service and the IRC client can be started and stopped independently of each other.
 The DBus connection between them will reconnect automatically.

-## Installing the log service

-Follow the same procedure as for the bot service, using the `pladder-log.service` file.

 # Uninstalling everything